doomvox/raku-study/notes/meeting_2021aug29.md

     2.  a node can be it's own parent

-        1. I think of LCA as "genetic similarity": you are similar to yourself
+        1. LCA is like "genetic similarity": you are similar to yourself

 3.  example code

     <https://github.com/doomvox/raku-study/tree/main/bin/2021aug29/lca_so_1.raku> <https://github.com/doomvox/raku-study/tree/main/bin/2021aug29/lca_so_2.raku> <https://github.com/doomvox/raku-study/tree/main/bin/2021aug29/lca_so_3.raku>

-<a id="org7a254c7"></a>
+<a id="orgf599613"></a>

 ## multiple dispatch and types